nl253/Notes/Software-Engineering/checklist.md

 > Agile is a particular approach to building software.
 It tells you what the
 > Agile values are but not how to build software or how to enforce those
 > values.
 Scrum is an implementation of Agile -- it's an Agile software
-> development framework with more detailed descritption of exactly what one
+> development framework with more detailed description of exactly what one
 > should do.

 -   Discuss main elements i.e. "ceremonies" of Agile software development.